Chicago/food-inspections-evaluation/README.md

 DATA
 ------

-Most of the data used to build and train the predictive model was sourced from the [Chicago’s Open Data Portal](http://data.cityofchicago.org).
+Data used for exploration and building, training and testing the predictive model is provided in the ``./DATA`` directory.
+Most of this data was sourced from the [Chicago’s Open Data Portal](http://data.cityofchicago.org).
 The following datasets were used in the building the analysis-ready dataset.

 ```
 Crime (Burglaries only)